bids-standard/bids-specification/src/99-appendices/03-hed.md

 for additional resources.

-Starting with HED version 8.0.0, HED allows users to annotate using individual terms or partial paths in the HED vocabulary (e.g., `Red` or `Visual-presentation`) rather than the full paths in the HED hierarchy (e.g., `Property/Sensory-property/Sensory-attribute/Visual-attribute/Color/CSS-color/Red-color/Red` or `Property/Sensory-property/Sensory-presentation/Visual-presentation`).
+Starting with HED version 8.0.0, HED allows users to annotate using individual terms or partial paths in the HED vocabulary (`Red` or `Visual-presentation`) rather than the full paths in the HED hierarchy ( `Property/Sensory-property/Sensory-attribute/Visual-attribute/Color/CSS-color/Red-color/Red` or `Property/Sensory-property/Sensory-presentation/Visual-presentation`).